Orange Juice (band): Legacy

-Edwyn Collins continues to perform Orange Juice songs at his live shows.
-Though Malcolm Ross was initially part of Collins' live band, and Kirk, Manyika, and McLymont continue to record and perform intermittently, the band has never reformed.
+Edwyn Collins continued to perform Orange Juice songs at his solo live shows when he began touring again in 1986, often including later Orange Juice material "Bridge", "What Presence!?" and "Place in my Heart" in his set.
+Though Malcolm Ross was initially part of Collins's live band in the 1980s, alongside sometime Orange Juice producer Dennis Bovell, and Kirk, Manyika, and McClymont continue to record and perform intermittently, the band has never reformed.
 To date, the original line-up of the band has reunited publicly just once, in 2008, when they were honoured for their influence on Scottish music by the Nordoff Robbins musical trust.
+Two of the original line-up - Daly and Kirk - joined Collins on stage during the encore of his performance at the Theatre Royal, Glasgow on 27 September and at The Royal Festival Hall in London on 4 october 2025 (part of Collins' 'testimonial' tour).